rage/java-programming/data/week2/2-conditional-statements.md

 4. If the number is divisible by five, then print "Buzz" instead of the number.

-5. Otherwise the program prints the number given by the user.
+5. Otherwise, the program prints the number given by the user.

 This corresponds to the following code: